The Library will be closed on Thursday, November 28 & Friday, November 29, 2024, in observance of Thanksgiving.

 As a DIY Makerspace, we expect that most members have a passing knowledge of how some of the software/equipment/tools works.
 For those members who do not have any experience with our offerings, the Octavia Lab provides the perfect venue for self-guided learning.
 Lab members will have access to a small library of instructional materials such as books, in-software tutorials, as well as online classes through LinkedIn Learning and NicheAcademy.
 Be advised that lab staff do not provide one-on-one instruction.
 However, they will set-up, maintain, and troubleshoot lab equipment.

 3D printing requires that you provide a digital file of a three-dimensional object.
 The object file must be in STL (stereolithography) format.
 You may submit your STL file via email or on a flash drive.
 During your 3D printing appointment, Lab staff will have lab members verify that they are printing the correct object, at the correct scale.
-Lab members must be present to complete an invoice before their print job is printed.
+Lab members who submit their object via email in advance have the option to approve their print submission via email..
 The STL file is then run through “slicing” software to create instructions for how the object will be printed.
 The resulting sliced file is then placed on the 3d printer.
 The 3d printer heats the PLA to its melting point and then begins laying down the melted plastic according to the instructions in the sliced file.

 How much does it cost?